Skip to contents

 augment_trends(methods = "ma", window = 12)

-How is trendseries easier than the traditional workflow?
+How does trendseries compare to the traditional workflow?

-For instance, building an HP filter estimate of gdp_construction, without trendseries requires one to first convert the data frame to a ts object, mannually inputing both frequency and start parameters:
+For instance, consider estimating a HP filter on gdp_construction.
+The first step requires converting the data frame to a ts object, manually inputting both frequency and start parameters.

 gdp_cons <- ts(